Discover the nature park

 Animals

 The Bileks damselfly (Coenagrion hylas) is probably the rarest damselfly in Central Europe!
-It is under strictest protection and is the heraldic animal of the Tyrolean Lech Nature Park!
+It is strictly protected and is the heraldic animal of the Tyrolean Lech Nature Park!
 Pale blue-black g...

 learn more